ucfcs/VizCon/concurrency_testing/setup.md

 ## Installing Valgrind

 If you have administrative privileges, most versions of Linux will allow you to install Valgrind via the package manager.
-The exact command will vary depending on what package manager you are using. macOS also has a package aailable for the package manager Brew.
+The exact command will vary depending on what package manager you are using.

 ## Installing Leaks

-Leaks is either preinstalled with macOS or included with Xcode.
+Leaks is included with Xcode.
+You should already have this for GCC.

 ## Installing Dr. Memory